-Peterborough: Campaigners lose battle to save Bretton oak tree
+Peterborough: Work starts to cut down Bretton oak tree

 Campaigners said the tree - which appears on the Woodland Trust Ancient Tree Register - is one of the last standing oaks from the original Grimeshaw Woods and dates from the 14th Century.

+But it was dismissed by Deputy District Judge Slaney who said it was outside his jurisdiction.

+Nigel Simons, the council's Conservative cabinet member for the environment, said felling the tree was a "difficult decision".

-Mr Simons said although the council understood the residents' point of view, "all options to save the tree could have cost the council hundreds of thousands of pounds in repairs and legal fees" if homes were affected by it.
+He said although the council understood the residents' point of view, "all options to save the tree could have cost the council hundreds of thousands of pounds in repairs and legal fees" if homes were affected by it.

 The council said 100 young oak trees would be planted across the city this autumn and winter to mitigate against the environmental impact of this decision.